nordicshare/senz_hass_deprecated/README.md

 Goto Integrations->Add and select Senz WiFi

 Follow instructions to authenticate with nVent cloud server.
 Allow full access for Home Assistant client.
+Clear the browser cache and try again if the Senz Integration does not appear in the list.

 ## Disclaimer